YDaiLab/RAGulate/README.md

    ```

 **Q3: Can I use RAGulate with R-based tools?**
-scRegulate is written in Python and works directly with `Numpy` objects.
+RAGulate is written in Python and works directly with `Numpy` objects.

 **Q4:**

-**Q5: How do I cite scRegulate?**
+**Q5: How do I cite RAGulate?**
 See the [Citation](#citation) section below for the latest reference and preprint link.

 **Q6: How can I reproduce the paper’s results?**